ddottyler/bank_tech_test/README.md

 This project has been designed to be interacted with via the JavaScript console.
 One way to interact with the code is therefore to type `open SpecRunner.html` into the command line when in the root of the project repo.
 This should open your default browser.
 If google, you can then hold _option_, _command_, _i_ to open the console within developer tools.
 This will give you full access to interact with the code.

+**Dependencies used and how to install them**

+For Karma
+- `npm install karma --save-dev`
+- `npm install karma-jasmine karma-chrome-launcher jasmine-core --save-dev`

+For eslint
+- `npm install eslint --save-dev`
+- `npx eslint --init`

 **How to run the tests**

 This project is written in JavaScript and uses Jasmine as it's testing framework.
 Similarly to the above, to run and check the tests within this project, type `open SpecRunner.html` into the command line when in the root of the project repo.